niwinz/env-config/README.md

 ### Config file format

-Config file format is a clojure file, but with some limitations, it should onlu contain a clojure hash-map as first declaration and should contain a environment name as keyword on first level keys.
+Config file format is a clojure file, but with some limitations, it should only contain a clojure hash-map as first declaration and should contain a environment name as keyword on first level keys.

 This is a simple exaple: